jaredlknowlton81/LIOS---Opensource/README.md

 Some decisions should remain entirely human.

-The appropriate level depends on the consequences, uncertainty, and values involved.
+The appropriate boundary depends on consequences, uncertainty, reversibility, and values.

 ⸻

 The Ultimate Measure

-The deepest purpose of Living Intelligence can be expressed as:
+A useful test for the architecture is:

 Perception → Agency → Freedom → Contribution → Generativity